What is Irish stick fighting?

 Little is known of the author of Defensive exercises.
-He is the first author to describe the use of Indian clubs in England in 1836 in his “Catalogue of British Manly Exercises” and is considered one or if not the first to have introduced gymnastics in Britain.
+He is the first author to describe the use of Indian clubs in England in 1836 in his “Catalogue of British Manly Exercises” and is considered to have introduced gymnastics in Britain.
 It is unclear how he came to learn the shillelagh techniques he shows in his book, but he does not seem to regard them very highly.
 The style he shows is peculiar for its use of the lower end of the stick to do most parries with.
 Based on the description it is possible that Walker described some sort of game based on Irish stick and akin to singlestick.
 It is interestingly found in between the boxing and the singlestick sections.
 The strange position of the fighters off arm behind the back – which is never mentioned anywhere else – also seems to indicate that it might have been the author’s addition or again a specific kind of game.
 This is also supported by the fact that the fighters seem to hold their sticks knob down, possibly for safety concerns.
 I have here copied the entirety of Walker’s entry.

-The Sun Call’s “The Footpad and the Cane”
+The an Fracisco Call’s “The Footpad and the Cane”

-The Sun Call article of 1905 was discovered recently and proposes a method of walking stick defense based on bataireacht.
+The San Francisco Call’s article of 1905 was discovered recently and proposes a method of walking stick defense based on bataireacht.
 The author notes that if many professors of walking stick defense base their method on fencing, he considers that the best method is rather to use the stick like the Irish.
 The details found in this article confirm many of the aspects taught in traditional boiscín – such as the use of the upper three fingers, the measure of the stick or the lowering into guard, but also introduce one very unfamiliar concept; that of fighting with the stick upside down.
 As mentioned previously, this is also part of Walker’s method and might be included as a safety precaution for friendly practice or bouts.
 It is possible that this choice was a hold out from the author’s practice, unknowingly included, or that he consciously included it taking into account the new legal concerns facing self-defense.

 Allanson-Winn described some techniques of “shillalah” in his book on broadsword, quarterstaff, and singlestick from 1911.
 Winn inherited a barony in Ireland and observed the practice of stick fighting.
 One of his most remarkable details is to mention the use of the backhand to protect the side of the head like a targe.
 It is not clear if the hand is to be left directly next to the head, or close to it.